Projects

 Work

-I would love to show some of the interesting work I've done for Apple, Electronic Arts and other companies, but unfortunately those cool projects are covered by non-disclosure agreements.
-Electronic Arts does (did?) issue plaques for games you are credited for and you can see mine here.
+I'd love to show more of the work I've done for Apple, Electronic Arts, and other companies, but those projects are covered by non-disclosure agreements.
+Electronic Arts did issue plaques for games you’re credited on—you can see mine here.

 Older projects

-Most of the remaining projects started as university assignments that I extended into apps that others might find useful.
-I've also worked on numerous hobby projects after university.
-These projects have helped me pick up new skills, meet new friends, and explore new areas of interest.
+Many of the remaining projects started as university assignments that I extended into apps others might find useful, and I’ve added plenty of hobby projects since.
+They helped me pick up new skills, meet new friends, and explore new interests.

-I thought about renaming this part of the website from "Projects" to "Museum".
-Some of the projects here are at least 10 years old and some of them are 20 years old!
+I've considered renaming this part of the website from "Projects" to "Museum"—some of these are more than 10 years old and some are over 20!

-If you're curious about what I'm up to with side projects, please check out my github page.
-I have a handful of them in public repositories, though many of them are private.
+If you're curious about current side projects, please check out my github page.
+A handful are public repositories, though many are private.

 Algorithm / Programming

-In my junior years at Simon Fraser University, I enjoyed spending time extending my favorite class projects during semester breaks.
-Through them, I taught myself many programming skills and computer algorithms that have proven to be invaluable now.
+In my junior years at Simon Fraser University, I spent semester breaks extending favorite class projects.
+Through them, I taught myself programming techniques and algorithms that still serve me well.

-Shortly after my graduation, I started working on a hobby project I called ASCII Art Steganography.
-It was slashdotted in January 2009, and I was quite proud of it.
+Shortly after graduation, I built a hobby project I called ASCII Art Steganography.
+It was Slashdotted in January 2009, which was a proud moment.

 Some examples: Digit Recognition, Huffman Tree Compression, Computer Language Translation, Socket Programming and Zip/JPEG File Mask.